Structured Sparse Transition Matrices to Enable State Tracking in State-Space Models: Introduction

 \section{Introduction}

 The Transformer \citep{vaswani_attention_2017} marked a paradigm shift in machine learning, providing a unified yet versatile architecture with strong scalability.
-However, experimental and theoretical results indicate that Transformers struggle in algorithmic state tracking tasks such as emulating finite-state automata (FSAs)~\citep{hahn_2020_theoretical, bhattamishra_ability_2020, merrill_parallelism_2023, deletang_neural_2023, liu_transformers_2023, strobl_2024_survey}.
+However, experimental and theoretical results indicate that Transformers struggle in algorithmic state tracking tasks such as finite-state automaton (FSA) emulation~\citep{hahn_2020_theoretical, bhattamishra_ability_2020, merrill_parallelism_2023, deletang_neural_2023, liu_transformers_2023, strobl_2024_survey}.
 Moreover, the inherent quadratic cost of the attention mechanism hinders the training on very long sequences, and its linearly growing key/value cache can lead to memory issues during inference.

 In contrast, \emph{state-space models} (SSMs)~\citep{gu_efficiently_2022, gupta_diagonal_2022, fu_hungry_2023, smith_simplified_2023, orvieto_resurrecting_2023, gu_mamba_2023} offer a scalable alternative to Transformers with complementary properties: they generalize better to longer sequences, the number of total operations scales linearly with the sequence length, and memory is constant during inference.
 Modern large language models (LLMs) are increasingly adopting a hybrid architecture that integrates both Transformer and SSM layers~\citep{yang2024parallelizing, ren_2024_samba, de_griffin_2024, waleffe_2024_empirical, lenz_2025_jamba, wu2025transxssm}.
 To achieve computational efficiency competitive with that of Transformers, modern SSMs often utilize diagonal transition matrices.
 Empirically, in time-invariant SSMs, this strategy has proven effective in a range of applications~\citep{gupta_diagonal_2022, gu_parameterization_2022, orvieto_resurrecting_2023}, while time-varying diagonal SSMs can achieve language modeling performance comparable to that of the Transformer~\citep{gu_mamba_2023}.